Administration API

 # Model

-When you click on Model, you will see the JSON structure that makes up the response, the various fields, their data types, example values, set of possible values where applicable, and format of the parameters (string
+By clicking on Model, you will see the JSON structure that composes the response, the different fields, their data types, example values, set of possible values when applicable, and parameter format (string, integer, boolean, etc.).

-Additionally, possible cases of failure that may occur are shown, in order to control them properly.
+Additionally, possible failure cases that may occur are shown so you can handle them appropriately.

-At the end of the documentation, you will find a section called “Models” that contains all the models involved in the documentation.
-These allow you to explore the resources available and their attributes used in APIs.
+At the end of the documentation, you will find a section called "Models" that contains all the models involved in the documentation.
+These allow you to understand the available resources and their attributes used in the APIs.

-The following code is a part of the model for User object:
+The following code is part of the model for the User object:

 User{